razorpay/payment-button-wordpress-plugin/readme.txt

 * Wallets
 * UPI / QR

+2. Payments via Razorpay Subscription Button that allows you to accept recurring via subscriptions.
+-> Allows you to collect recurring payments via subscriptions based on the suggested plans.
+-> Eliminates the time and effort spent in a full-fledged payment gateway integration.
+-> Supports only cards for subscription payments.

 == Installation ==

 1. Install the plugin from the [Wordpress Plugin Directory].
 2. Navigate to Razorpay Buttons → Settings to enter configuration details of Razorpay.
 3. Navigate to Razorpay Buttons and check the list of buttons available on Razorpay.
+4. Navigate to Razorpay Buttons -> Razorpay Subscriprion Buttons and check the list of subscription buttons available on Razorpay.
-4. Navigate to Pages → All Pages/Add New to embed Payment button to WordPress page and select page to embed button on this.
+5. Navigate to Pages → All Pages/Add New to embed Payment button to WordPress page and select page to embed button on this.
-5. Select Add Block → Razorpay: Payment Button widget to embed Payment button to page/posts.
+6. Select Add Block → Razorpay: Payment Button widget to embed Payment button to page/posts.
+7. Select the button type -> Payment button or Subscription button
-6. Choose Payment Button using the drop down button.
+8. Choose Button using the drop down button.

+== Changelog ==

+= 2.0 =
+* Added Subscription Buttons along with Payment buttons
+* Tested upto WordPress 5.6.1

+= 1.1 =
+* Minor Changes
+* Tested upto WordPress 5.6

+= 1.0 =
+* Initial Changes
+* Tested upto WordPress 5.6

 == Frequently Asked Questions ==